Dear reader of ADxS.org, please excuse the disruption.

 Overactive DAT (or D2 autoreceptors) cause reduced extracellular dopamine levels.
 Although the vesicles that feed the phasic release of dopamine are well filled by highly active DAT, overactive DAT take up the phasically released dopamine before it can transmit its signal to the receptors.
 Above all, however, a reduced extracellular dopamine level leads to inadequate inhibition of phasic dopamine and thus to ADHD symptoms.

 However, this alone is difficult to reconcile with the high comorbidity between ADHD and ASD, as ASD is associated with an excess of extracellular dopamine.
-See under Autism - another disorder of the dopamine system
+See under Autism - another Disorder of the Dopamine System

 It should be considered certain that excessive extracellular dopamine levels (due to insufficient DAT reuptake and/or excessive DAT efflux) cause ASD symptoms such as rigidity and repetitive behaviors.

-It should also be considered certain that important areas of ADHD symptoms (movement, motivation and, as a result of motivation, attention) are primarily controlled by phasic dopamine.
+It should also be considered certain that important areas of ADHD symptoms (movement, motivation and, as a consequence of motivation, attention) are primarily controlled by phasic dopamine.
 However, our previous explanatory model would be compatible with this if not only a reduced but also an excessive tonic dopamine level led to problems with phasic dopamine activity.

 Underactive DAT and thus excessive extracellular dopamine levels are understood to have several adverse effects on phasic dopamine signaling: